Showing posts with label florence. Show all posts

 I don't remember listening to the radio but we did own a black-and-white TV.

-Dad worked for a Mr. Hensley Jarrett hauling large power poles.
+Dad worked for Mr. Hensley Jarrett hauling large power poles.
 Our TV Antenna was atop one of those tall poles.
-I remember the pole had spikes and dad climbing to the top to install the Antenna and the wires running into the house to the rabbit ears sitting atop the TV.
+I remember the pole had spikes and Dad climbing to the top to install the Antenna and the wires running into the house to the rabbit ears sitting atop the TV.

 We could pick up all the local channels.

-We watched shows like Gunsmoke, The Adventures of Ozzie and Harriet, The Bob Hope Show, Calling all Cars, The Cisco Kid, Death Valley Days, Dragnet, & The Lone Ranger.
+We watched shows like Gunsmoke, The Adventures of Ozzie and Harriet, The Bob Hope Show, Calling All Cars, The Cisco Kid, Death Valley Days, Dragnet, & The Lone Ranger.

 Many famous people came to the Shoals in those early years, but growing up in the Shoals they were just another face in the crowd.

-When I was a teenager, just turned sixteen, I worked at Shockley's Pancake house, which was across the street from Holiday Inn, where many of the famous entertainers stayed when they were in town.
+When I was a teenager, just turned sixteen, I worked at Shockley's Pancake House, which was across the street from Holiday Inn, where many of the famous entertainers stayed when they were in town.

 I served the Four Seasons, and I had no clue who they were.